Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Over/under insights

-- Kansas City and its opponents have combined to score more than 54.5 points in 12 of 21 games this season.

-- Buffalo's games have gone over 54.5 points in eight of 19 chances this season.
+- Kansas City's games this season have gone over 54.5 points 12 of 21 times.

-- The two teams combine to score 56.6 points per game, 2.1 more than the total in this contest.
+- Sunday's total is 2.1 points lower than the two team's combined 56.6 points per game average.

-- The 38.4 combined points per game that these two squads have allowed this season are 16.1 fewer than the 54.5 over/under in this contest.
+- The 38.4 combined points per game that these two squads have allowed this season are 16.1 fewer than the 54.5 total in this contest.

-- The average total in Chiefs games this season is 52.0, 2.5 points fewer than Sunday's over/under of 54.5.
+- The Chiefs and their opponents score an average of 52.0 points per game, 2.5 fewer than Sunday's total.

 - The 47.4 PPG average total in Bills games this season is 7.1 points fewer than this game's over/under.